huahaiy/talks/conj2018/PITCHME.md

 ### Conclusion

-- Clojure is a good choice for doing practical AI
+- Clojure is a great choice for doing practical AI
   - Lisp was and still is the language of symbolic AI
   - Data orientation of Clojure makes it easy to integrate symbolic and data-driven AI